clearlinux/clear-linux-documentation/source/tutorials/php.rst

        sudo cp /usr/share/defaults/php/php-fpm.conf /etc/php.d/php-fpm.conf

 #.
 Make changes to the :file:`php-fpm.conf` file as needed.
 The
-    `FPM documentation`_ has detail on the configuration options available to PHP-FPM.
+    `FPM documentation`_ has details on the configuration options available to PHP-FPM.

 #.
 Edit the systemd service unit file: